UBC-Thunderbots/Solenoid-Winder/README.md

 order to avoid any possible inconsistencies caused by winding of the source spool.
 The intended attachment mechanism for this is to clamp it to the table.

+If the winder is doing something bad, you can stop it by pressing the reset button on the blue microcontroller board, or by turning off the motor power supply.
+Either of these actions will safely bring the winder to a halt.

 <!-- TODO: put in a photo -->

 ### CLI operation